club-de-algoritmos/algorithms/Graphs/Graphs.md

 A graph is defined by a set of vertices and edges, mathematically, $G=(V,E)$

 ## Topological sorting
-A topological sort of a directed graph is a linear ordering of its vertices such that for every directed edge from vertex u to vertex v, u comes before v in the ordering.
+A topological sort of a directed graph is a linear ordering of its vertices such that for every directed edge from vertex $u$ to vertex $v$, $u$ comes before $v$ in the ordering.

 ## Directed Acyclic Graph
 A directed acyclic graph (DAG) is a directed graph with no directed cycles.
 That is, it consists of vertices and edges, with each edge directed from one vertex to another, such that following those directions will never form a closed loop.